Simon-Laux/cct/messenger.md

 - Network Effect **nearly everybody** (everybody that has an Email account)
 - Chat over Email
 - Decentralized
-- Your Chat partner does not need delta.chat to chat with you - a
+- Your Chat partner does not need delta.chat to chat with you - a message is just an email and when your chat partner has a autocrypt capable email client you can even chat encrypted.
 - Full E2E Encryption over Autocrypt
 - Multi device usage Support
 - No Mobile number needed